xinxusean/DSCI100_project/README.md

 - Describe plots
 - Check Method (are we going to split the surface area into two chunks?)
 - Fix "what do we expect to find"
+- Question is good
+- add to What do we expect to find? -> should be derived from describe plots part.

 **QUESTIONS TO ASK TA**